 The next consideration is the power rating.
 Some antenna tuners can handle more power than others.
 If you plan on using a high-power amplifier with your tuner, choose one with a high-power rating.

 Portability is also an important consideration.
 Some tuners are very heavy and bulky.
 If you plan on taking your antenna tuner with you to different locations, consider the size of the unit.
 A portable antenna tuner is a good choice for mobile operation.

 Next, determine how many channels you need for your base station setup.
 You can select a tuner that handles up to eight channels, but you may find yourself with only enough power for two or three of them.

-You should also consider whether you plan on using an external antenna.
+It would be best if you also considered whether you plan on using an external antenna.
 You may not need an external antenna, but you should check the maximum number of channels that can be received with an external antenna and compare it to the number of channels you will use in your base station setup.

 Types of Antenna Tuners

 There are three types of antenna tuners: manual, automatic, and digital.

 Manual tuners are the most common type, and you can get one for under $100.
 A manual tuner consists of a series of inductors, capacitors, and switches that the operator uses to adjust the match between the transmitter and the antenna.